hashicorp/katakoda/consul-secure-acl-vault/intro.md

 - Start a Consul datacenter with ACL enabled
 - Bootstrap ACLs in Consul
 - Create a Consul policy for servers
-- Enable Consul secrets engine in Vault
+- Enable the Consul secrets engine in Vault
 - Create a management token for Vault
 - Create a Vault role to map Consul policy
 - Create a Vault token associated with the role